autumn-noodle/ao3-stuffs/README.txt

 As I mainly use my phone to browse AO3, code from the "mobile fix" code has been included as well.
-If you use it on multiple devices, you may want to paste said code to another skin, set it to
+If you use AO3 on multiple devices, you may want to cut and paste said code to another skin, set it to
 "only screen (42em)",
 and set this skin as a parent skin.
+Mobile fix code is marked as such in the code comments and should be easy to find.

 Colors and the font have been selected with the Wizard and reappear in some